Skip to main content

 " Gift?
 For whom?"
 He was confused.

 " Ohho!
 You are so naive!
 Kunwar Sa!"
 Sajja Bai scolded. " You need to give something to Kuwaranisa as she will fast for you, remember?"
-She left an utterly confused Kunwar Pratap who had never given so many gifts in his life as he was giving in the past month.
+She left an utterly confused Kunwar Pratap, who had never given so many gifts in his life as he had given in the past month.

-His sleep broke with her cough.
+His sleep was broken by her cough.
 She was coughing due to the excess smoke from the Dhuna that had filled the puja room.
-He sat up looking worried as she coughed.
+He sat up, looking worried as she coughed.

 " Kunwaraniji, have some water."
 He suggested.